Signed in as:

-Wear clothing and shoes that you’re comfortable getting dirty; we have aprons you can use.
+Wear clothing and shoes that you’re comfortable getting dirty; we have aprons you can use but your clothes may get clay on them.
 Long fingernails can make it very hard to throw on the wheel; we have nail clippers or you can use gloves.
 Long hair should be tied back; we also have hair ties you can use.

 If you choose to mask up, we will support you.
 We do not allow anyone to speak badly of anyone else's choices in our studio.
 For classes and private lessons, you may request your teacher wear a mask.